Train and evaluate¶

 It is possible to train the entity-fishing models with several well-known available datasets.
 For convenience, the datasets indicated here Evaluation are present in the entity-fishing distribution.

-Use the following maven command with a dataset and a language identifier for running a training with this dataset:
+Use the following command with a dataset name and a language identifier for running a training with this dataset:

 For instance for training with the train subset of the AIDA-CONLL, use: